pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

       ```

 Check the [list of all available helm values](../../../../reference/helm_values/) at your disposal in our reference documentation.

 !!!
-Note
-      The **worker nodes on which Pachyderm is deployed must be associated with the IAM role that is assigned to the Kubernetes cluster**.
-      If you created your cluster by using `eksctl` or `kops` the nodes must have a dedicated IAM role already assigned.

-      The IAM role of your cluster must have correct trust relationships:

-      1. Click the **Trust relationships > Edit trust relationship**
-      1. Append the following statement to your JSON relationship

-      ```json
-      {
-      "Version": "2012-10-17",
-      "Statement": [
-            {
-            "Effect": "Allow",
-            "Principal": {
-            "Service": "ec2.amazonaws.com"
-            },
-            "Action": "sts:AssumeRole"
-            }
-      ]
-      }
-      ```

-!!!
 Important "Load Balancer Setup"
       If you would like to expose your pachd instance to the internet via load balancer, add the following config under `pachd` to your `values.yaml`